mariagomez/maria-gomez.me/_posts/2015-06-04-how-to-log-audit-information-with-dropwizard.md

 And you should be good to go!
 <br/><br/>

-PS: I have started a project on github to put this together.
-Come and have a look!
+PS: All the code plus an example is in [this project on github](https://github.com/mariagomez/dropwizard-audit).
+Contribution are more than welcome.